mozilla/persona/README.md

 8. Click the "Admin" button
 9. Click "Service Hooks"
 10. Ensure that "Travis" has a green radio button
-11. Push to your fork and return to http://travis-ci.org  Watch the tests run.
+11. Push to your fork and return to [Travis-CI].
+Watch the tests run.

   [Travis-CI]: http://travis-ci.org
   [GitHub]: https://github.com